EXPLAINER: Britney Spears’ conservatorship, and its endgame

 She attacked one cameraman’s car with an umbrella.
 She shaved her own head at a salon.
 She lost custody of her children.
 When she refused to turn over her boys after a visit, she was hospitalized and put on a psychiatric hold.
 The conservatorship was put in place within days.

 A conservatorship can always be dissolved by the court.
-But it’s rare that a person achieves their own release from one, as Britney Spears essentially did.
+But it’s rare that a person achieves their own release from one, as Britney Spears appears on the verge of doing.

 Spears’ father and his attorneys justified the continued conservatorship by arguing that she was especially susceptible to people who seek to take advantage of her money and fame.